ChrisRawstone/DMiAI2024/Traffic_Simulation/README.md

 # Deep-Fried Neurons
-THe code structure is pretty self-explainatory.
+The code structure is pretty self-explainatory.
 - Run api.py to run the server for port 8080.
 - Run run_sim.py to run it locally.
 Change sleeptimer and gui settings in top of environment.py